Skip to main content

 Biology

-Thorough evaluation including history, rating scales, and screening for conditions that mimic ADHD (thyroid, sleep apnea, anemia).
-Pharmacogenomic testing when useful.
+Review of history, validated rating scales, and screening for conditions that may mimic or worsen ADHD (e.g., thyroid dysfunction, sleep disorders, anemia).
+Pharmacogenomic testing when indicated.

 Lifestyle